copysolo/markdown-portfolio/_includes/05-emphasis.md

-*My name is Solo, I'm 31 years old and I live in Toulouse.
+*My name is Solo, I'm 31 and I live in Toulouse.
 I am a former Aeronautical Painter who reconverted in coding Curious, self-taught and rigorous I learned coding with my Google friends I am also EXPERT on Wario Land II #GoodLike!